francescobozzo/asa_project/report/03-single-agent.md

 \end{algorithmic}
 \end{algorithm}

-Where $\phi_2$ is the learning rate and  can be used to regulate the contribution of the past estimations with respect to the current estimated parcel decay.
+Here, $\phi_2$ represents the learning rate, which controls the contribution of past estimations relative to the current estimated parcel decay.
+It allows us to regulate the influence of previous estimations when updating and refining the estimation of the parcel decay over time.

 ## Probabilisitic model {#sec:probabilistic-model}
-In the environment there may be multiple competitive agents, and their ability of picking up parcels highly influences the value of a parcel.
-For this reason, we have devised a penalty value based on a probabilistic model capable of taking into consideration the possible opponents' plans.
+Within the environment, multiple competitive agents coexist, and their effectiveness in picking up parcels significantly impacts the value of each individual parcel.
+To address this, we have developed a penalty value based on a probabilistic model that takes into account the potential plans of other competing agents.

-The main idea behind the probabilistic model is the following assertion: "if there is a parcel and I am the closest agent I can reach it faster than any other agents, consequentially that parcel should be taken more into consideration, even if its value is lower than other further parcels".
-More formally:
+The underlying concept behind this probabilistic model can be summarized as follows: "If there is a parcel available and I am the closest agent to it, I have a higher probability of reaching and acquiring it faster than any other agents.
+Consequently, this parcel should be given more weight and consideration, even if its assigned value is lower than that of other parcels located further away."
+This assertion can be formulated more formally as follows:

 $$
 \text{penalty probability} = \frac{\sum_{a \in \mathcal{A}} \frac{d_{max} - d_{pa}}{d_{max}}}{|A|}
 $$

-with $\mathcal{A}$ the set of opponent agents, $d_{max}$ the maximum distance betweent the parcel and the union between oppoents agents, main player, and cooperative agents, $d_{pa}$ the distance parcel oppenent agent.
+Here, we denote $\mathcal{A}$ as the set of opponent agents, $d_{max}$ as the maximum distance between the parcel and the collective group comprising opponent agents, the main player, and cooperative agents.
+Additionally, $d_{pa}$ represents the distance between the parcel and an opponent agent.

 ## Potential parcel score {#sec:potential-parcel-score}
-The decision process behind the parcel selection is one of the key elements when defining a good agent.
-Many elements and metrics have been taken into consideration to better estimate the potential reward gain of a parcel.
-More formally, out agents compute the final reward as:
+The process of parcel selection plays a crucial role in defining an effective agent.
+To accurately estimate the potential reward gain of a parcel, our agents consider various elements and metrics.
+Formally, the final reward for a parcel is computed as follows:

 $$
 r_f = r - \left (d_{ap} * \frac{s_a}{decay}\right ) - \left (d_{min} * \frac{s_a}{decay}\right ) - r * \text{penalty probability}
 $$

-where $d_{ap}$ is the distance between the agent and the parcel, $s_a$ is the estimatated speed, $d_{min}$ is the minimum distance between the parcel and the closest delivery zone, and $\text{penalty probability}$ is the probability computed on Section {@sec:probabilistic-model}.
+Here, $d_{ap}$ represents the distance between the agent and the parcel, $s_a$ denotes the estimated speed of the agent, $d_{min}$ represents the minimum distance between the parcel and the nearest delivery zone, and $\text{penalty probability}$ corresponds to the probability calculated using the probabilistic model discussed in Section {@sec:probabilistic-model}.

-The resulting formula takes into account multiple factors:
+The resulting formula takes into consideration multiple factors, including:

-- the agent reward that is spent to approach the parcel and delivery it to the closest delivery zone (minimum cost to deliver that package)
+- The reward that the agent expends to approach the parcel and deliver it to the nearest delivery zone, which represents the minimum cost associated with delivering that particular parcel.
-- rough estimation of other agents' intentions through their distance from parcels by using a probabilistic model
+- An approximate estimation of other agents' intentions based on their distances from the parcels, incorporating a probabilistic model.

 ## Distances cache {#sec:distance-cache}
-To save computation power and to provide a more precise reward estimation, a cache is mantanied to store distances between tiles across the map.
-Every time a plan is generated, the distance between the starting point and any other tile in the path is stored in the cache.
-Since this approach does not guarantee that the generated path is the shorted route between two tiles, cache entries are updated once a smaller value is found.
-Therefore the caching approach is meant to improve over time as a sort of learning mechanism.
-In general, the cache is used many times in the codebase: in case of a cache miss, the agent uses the Manhattan distance as fallback.
+In order to optimize computational efficiency and enhance the accuracy of reward estimation, a cache is maintained to store distances between tiles throughout the map.
+Whenever a plan is generated, the distance between the starting point and any other tile along the path is stored in the cache.
+However, it should be noted that this approach does not guarantee the shortest route between two tiles.
+As a result, cache entries are updated whenever a smaller distance value is discovered.
+This caching mechanism acts as a form of learning, gradually improving over time.

+Throughout the codebase, the cache is utilized in numerous instances.
+In the event of a cache miss, the agent resorts to using the Manhattan distance as a fallback measure.
+By employing this caching strategy, the goal is to strike a balance between computation efficiency and accurate reward estimation.

 ## Replan {#sec:replan}
-Since Deliveroo is a dynamic game with potentially multiple agents acting at the same time, we implemented a mechanism replan the current agent's actions when it fails to perform a move for a specific amount of time.
-This functionality enables agents to avoid them from stucking in narrow and crowded areas of the map.
+As Deliveroo is a dynamic game that involves simultaneous actions from multiple agents, we have implemented a mechanism to replan the actions of the current agent if it fails to execute a move within a specific time frame.
+This functionality allows agents to prevent getting stuck in narrow or crowded areas of the map.
+By triggering a replanning process when necessary, agents can adapt their actions and navigate through challenging situations more effectively.